railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

    each new version, so you should always check each release's documentation – both packaged with the release and on the website – for exact installation procedures.

-Once you've completed this installation, create and set up a database to confirm that your Open ERP installation is working.
+Once you have completed this installation, create and set up a database to confirm that your Open ERP installation is working.
 You can follow these early chapters in this part of the book to achieve this.

 .. raw:: html